jakemcc/jakemccrary.com/source/_posts/2020-09-25-creating-a-custom-kindle-dictionary.markdown

 The rest of the markup can be whatever you want.

 I wrap the term in a `dt` and the definition in `dd` because it just feels like the right thing to do and provides tags to put some CSS styles on.
-I wrap the `dt` element in an `h5` because I couldn't figure out what CSS styling would actually put the term and definition on different lines.
+I wrap the `dt` element in an `h5` because I couldn't figure out what CSS styles would actually work on my Kindle voyage to put the term on its own line.

-It isn't that I don't know what the styles should be but it seems like my Kindle did not respect them.
+It isn't that I don't know what the styles should be but my Kindle did not respect them.
-Figuring this out is part of the experimentation required to produce a dictionary that you're happy with.
+Figuring out stuff like this is part of the experimentation required to produce a dictionary that you're happy with.

-Out of the CSS defined in the `head`, it seems like only the `font-weight` is actually doing anything on my 2second generation Kindle paperwhite.
-I don't know why.
-The other styles are there just to make it look how I want it to look when I view it in the Kindle Previewer application.

 There is additional supported markup that provides more functionality.
 This includes providing alternative words that all resolve to the same entry, specifying if an exact match is required, and varying the search word from the displayed word.